Ventto/shun/README.md

 *"Shun is tool to print Shellcheck statistics from a Git repository"*

+> Who won ?
 Who's next ?
-Who will pay fresh croissants or  pastries for his colleagues ?
+You decide !!!

 ## Install